algorismes/algorismes.github.io/_pages/about.md

   - /about.html
 ---

+## What I do

+I design tools for knowing in the age of algorithms.
+I try to understand how ideas about knowledge translate into decision-making in a world increasingly mediated by algorithms, and how we can design systems that support responsible judgment rather than replace it.

+I work at the intersection of artificial intelligence, causal reasoning, and ethics.
+My research asks how predictive models, recommender systems, and generative AI shape the epistemic environments in which people—journalists, teachers, doctors, policymakers, and citizens—form beliefs and make decisions.

+I’m interested in the gap between prediction and understanding: how statistical models detect patterns, but human institutions still need explanations, causal reasoning, and accountability.

+Part of my work is conceptual: developing frameworks to think about epistemic automation, explainability, and legitimacy in algorithmic systems.

+Part of it is practical: building tools, datasets, and evaluation methods that make these ideas operational in real settings—from media analysis to clinical AI.

+I collaborate with journalists, enterpreneurs, and public institutions to turn philosophical questions about knowledge into working systems, educational tools, and open-source software.

+Right now, as AI becomes part of how societies produce and evaluate knowledge, this feels like one of the most intellectually urgent and exciting problems to work on.

+## Short Bio

 Jordi Vitrià is a Full Professor at the University of Barcelona (UB), which he joined in 2007, and where he teaches an introductory course on **Algorithms for Data Analysis** and advanced courses on **AI Ethics**, **Data Science** and **Deep Learning**.
 Additionally, he serves as the Director of the [Chair in Artificial Intelligence and Media](https://www.ub.edu/catedres/ca/catedres/catedra-ub-en-intelligencia-artificial-i-mitjans), which is supported by 3Cat.

 From April 2011 to January 2016 he served as UB'a Head of the Applied Mathematics and Analysis Department.
 He is now a member of the new Mathematics & Computer Science Department at UB.
 He is also the director of the [Master in Fundamental Principles of Data Science](https://mat.ub.edu/sciencedata/)) and co-director of the [Data Science and Artificial Intelligence](http://www.ub.edu/datascience/postgraduate/) Postgraduate course at UB.